Yuliia Starodubtseva

-Yuliia Volodymyrivna Starodubtseva (Юлія Володимирівна Стародубцева; born 17 February 2000) is a Ukrainian tennis player.
-She has a career-high singles ranking of world No. 63, achieved on 11 August 2025, by the WTA, and peaked at No. 144 in the WTA doubles rankings on 9 May 2024.
+Yuliia Volodymyrivna Starodubtseva (Юлія Володимирівна Стародубцева; born 17 February 2000) is a Ukrainian professional tennis player.
+She has a career-high WTA singles ranking of world No. 53, achieved on 6 April 2026 and a doubles ranking of No. 144, reached on 6 May 2024.

 Starodubtseva has won four singles titles and three doubles titles on the ITF Circuit.

 She played college tennis at Old Dominion University.

 Career

 2023: First ITF Circuit title

 Starodubtseva won her first $60k tournament in June 2023 in Sumter, South Carolina, defeating Indian player Karman Thandi.

-2024-25: Major, WTA 1000 debuts & quarterfinal, top 65
+2024: Major debut, WTA 1000 quarterfinal

-Starodubtseva reached the top 150 in the singles rankings on 15 January 2024.
-She made her major debut at the Australian Open after qualifying, but lost in the first round to sixth seed Ons Jabeur.

-Starodubtseva made her French Open debut as a qualifier, but lost in straight sets to Cristina Bucșa.
+Starodubtseva made her major debut at the Australian Open after qualifying, but lost in the first round to sixth seed Ons Jabeur.
+She also qualified for the French Open, but again lost in the first round, this time to Cristina Bucșa.

-Starodubtseva recorded her first main-draw major win at the Wimbledon, as a qualifier, over Alison Van Uytvanck, on her debut.
+As a qualifier once more, Starodubtseva recorded her first main-draw major win at Wimbledon, defeating Alison Van Uytvanck.
 In the second round, she lost to fellow qualifier Lulu Sun.

-Ranked No. 146, Starodubtseva made her debut at the US Open, after qualifying into the main draw but lost to 20th seed Victoria Azarenka, in three sets.
+Ranked No. 146, Starodubtseva made her debut at the US Open after qualifying into the main-draw, but lost in the first round to 20th seed Victoria Azarenka in three sets.
 Starodubtseva became the first woman in the Open Era to qualify for all four majors in a single season.

-In September, Starodubtseva reached her first WTA Tour quarterfinal at the 2024 Jasmin Open by defeating Suzan Lamens and third seed Diane Parry, before losing to Sonay Kartal.
+In September, Starodubtseva reached her first WTA Tour quarterfinal at the Jasmin Open by defeating Suzan Lamens and third seed Diane Parry, before losing to Sonay Kartal.

-At the 2024 China Open, Starodubtseva recorded, after qualifying, her first two main-draw WTA 1000-level wins over Laura Siegemund and 27th seed Kateřina Siniaková, her first top 50 win.
-Next, she defeated Elina Avanesyan and tenth seed Anna Kalinskaya to reach the quarterfinals of a WTA 1000 for the first time in her career.
-As a result, she entered the top 100 in the singles rankings on 7 October 2024.
+At the China Open, Starodubtseva recorded, after qualifying, her first main-draw WTA 1000-level wins over Laura Siegemund, 27th seed Kateřina Siniaková, Elina Avanesyan and 10th seed Anna Kalinskaya to reach the quarterfinals.
+Despite losing to sixth seed Coco Gauff in the last eight, Starodubtseva entered the top-100 in the singles rankings on 7 October 2024.